krsparks2/09-challenge/NEWREADME.md

   # Description
-  a simple app to generate a professional readme file quickly
+  a simple app to generate a professional README file

   # Usage
-  n/a
+  run in node.js

   # Installation
-  n/a

   # License